RobertAdamek/sparseVARrepro/README.md

     - If you want to quickly return to your home folder, type `cd ~`. "~" is shorthand for "C:\Users\yourname".
     - Insted of giving the full address of the folder (the absolute path) you can also give the relative path: If you're currently in "C:\Users\yourname", you can just type `cd Downloads`, because "Downloads" is a folder in your working directory.
     - To see the contents of the current folder you're in, "ls" will list all the files and folders, along with some metadata.
 If you're in the right place, "sparsevar-test.tar" should be on the list.
-4. Load the Docker image with `docker load -i .\sparsevar-test.tar`.
+4. Load the Docker image with `docker load -i .\sparsevar-final.tar`.
 This could take a few minutes.
     - The "." is shorthand for your current working directory, the same way that "~" is shorthand for your home directory.
 5. Check that the image loaded correctly: `docker images` should list all the images you have access to. "sparsevar-test" should be one of them.
-6. Create a container that runs the image: `docker run -v .:/home/output sparsevar-test`
+6. Create a container that runs the image: `docker run -v .:/home/output sparsevar-final`
     - The default command to create a container is `docker run image-name`; but the optional argument "-v .:/home/output" will copy the simulation results into your current working directory.
     - This method runs the entire simulation.
-If you want to run the simulation in smaller chunks, you can also add another optional arugment, e.g.: `docker run -e SCRIPT_NAME=dgp0_size.R -v .:/home/output sparsevar-test`.
+If you want to run the simulation in smaller chunks, you can also add another optional arugment, e.g.: `docker run -e SCRIPT_NAME=dgp0_size.R -v .:/home/output sparsevar-final`.
 This runs only the "dgo0_size.R" script.
 There are 10 scripts in total, see the "Docker image setup" folder.
 Each takes approximately 36 hours to run.
 7. When complete, your folder should contain to .RData files, which contain the simulation results.
 To generate the plots, run the "plotting results.R" script in the "Results" folder.

 # Contents